 Kozlov’s fight for his rights could be the main reason for reprisals by the prison administration.
 Kozlov files statements with the Interior Ministry about incidents of ill-treatment and helps other inmates register complaints.
 The prison administration, which drew the attention of human rights defenders and the international community, has banned the taking of photos of the political prisoner.

 The journalist Irina Petrushova received information that the prison administration collects testimonies from other prisoners about alleged violations of the prison regulations committed by Kozlov.
 At the same time, prisoners are ordered to sign statements which prohibit them from registering complaints against the prison administration.
-Previously, the Open Dialog Foundation reported that the prison authorities beat prisoners, and demand that they create unbearable conditions of stay for Kozlov.
+Previously, the Open Dialogue Foundation reported that the prison authorities beat prisoners, and demand that they create unbearable conditions of stay for Kozlov.

 Another reason for the increase in oppression could be the retaliation of the Kazakh authorities for the fact that, thus far, they have not been able to lay their hands on their main opponent, Mukhtar Ablyazov.
 He is awaiting France’s decision on the possibility of his extradition to Ukraine or Russia.
 Widely publicised were the incidents of illegal influence initiated by Kazakhstan on the Ukrainian and Russian investigative bodies, as well as representatives of the French authorities.
 In May 2015, in a telephone conversation with his wife, Kozlov asked her to pass on birthday greetings to Ablyazov.
 Afterwards, the administration searched Kozlov’s cell as they suspected that he had called Ablyazov directly.